yaswanthsatwik2008/week1-/README.md

 -classes and objects
   just basics (some topics not completed)
 -Also done some problems in python language which are in cs101 course
-## week2 —
+## week2 — Data Understanding & Text Preprocessing

 ### Dataset Understanding
-- saw what columns are there like text and label
+- Checked what columns are present like text and label
-- each row is one news
+- Understood that each row represents one news article
-- understood fake and real labels
+- Learned how labels indicate fake or real news

-### Used Pandas for Dataset
+### Using Pandas for Dataset
-- read csv file
+- Loaded the dataset using read_csv()
-- head function
+- Viewed data using head()
-- checked shape and columns
+- Checked dataset shape and column names
-- checked fake and real count
+- Checked fake and real news count
-- checked missing values
+- Checked missing values in the dataset
-- only basic pandas
+- Used only basic pandas required for EDA

 ### Text Preprocessing
-- converted text to lowercase
+- Converted text to lowercase to maintain consistency
-- removed punctuation and special characters
+- Removed punctuation and special characters to reduce noise
-- tokenization
+- Tokenized text into individual words
-- removed stopwords
+- Removed stopwords that do not add meaning
-- lemmatization
+- Applied lemmatization to convert words to base form

 ### Libraries Used
-- pandas
+- pandas – for loading and exploring the dataset
-- nltk
+- nltk – for tokenization, stopword removal, and lemmatization
-- re
+- re – for cleaning text using regular expressions